 This is the basis of much Whatsapp fraud.
 It is human nature to pay attention to messages from people we know.
 Some criminals take advantage of this by stealing email accounts or address books in your phone and spamming contacts.

-In pretexting, a criminal poses as a representative of a trusted organization with the aim of obtaining sensitive information.
+In pretexting, a criminal poses as a representative of a trusted organisation with the aim of obtaining sensitive information.
 This form of attack is widely used to collect information before the actual attack is launched.

 5. Quid pro quo

 This is a variant of Baiting, in which there seems to be an exchange: I give you something, you give me something.
-For example, the cybercriminal promises a service or benefit if the victim clicks on a certain link (which installs malware) in return.
+For example, the cybercriminal promises a service or benefit if the victim clicks on a certain link (which instals malware) in return.
 It looks like a fair trade, but of course it never is.

-6. Reverse Social Engineering
+6. Reverse social engineering

 In this form of attack, the attacker convinces the victim that he or she has a problem.
 Of course, the attacker has the solution to that problem.
 He tries to get the victim to contact the attacker on his own initiative to help solve his problem.